qudratyunusov/qudratyunusov/Roadmap.md

 * Add support for PSGL.
 * Implement a recompiler for SPU.
 * Implement an ID Manager debugger: Useful for debugging VFS, and other ID based items. (requires a new ID Manager first).
-* Implement Trophies Manager (requires a User Account Manager first).
-* sys_fs: Add/Improve the handling of folders (requires vfsDir first).
-* Add support for loading and running ELFs from the command line (first step to automated tests).
 * Improve the _Restart_ function: Some games still change their behaviour after restarting.